mshojaei77/Youtube2Book/README.md

-# YouTube Transcript Extractor
+# YouTube Transcript Extractor: Streamlit Web App and PySide6 Desktop App

 ## Overview

-The YouTube Transcript Extractor is a Streamlit web application designed to extract and display the transcripts of YouTube videos directly within the app.
+The YouTube Transcript Extractor is a dual-platform application designed to extract transcripts from YouTube videos, providing both a web-based interface through Streamlit and a desktop application built with PySide6.
 This tool is useful for individuals who need to access the content of YouTube videos without watching them or for those who wish to analyze the content programmatically.

-## Demo

-You can access a live demo of the YouTube Transcript Extractor at [https://youtube2text.streamlit.app/](https://youtube2text.streamlit.app/).

 ## Features